 Since 1999, designer Toni Maticevski’s masterful dresses, gowns, and structured blazers have remained the stuff of legend.
 One look at Maticevski’s Instagram feed (which has 345k followers) is all it takes to see that this Melbourne-based label treats clothing as art, and accepts nothing less than perfection.
 Despite the modern vibe, a timeless aura persists.

 As 380k Instagram followers can attest, Australian fashion brand Maurie & Eve cultivates a clean and contemporary aesthetic.
 This is the kind of womenswear that will make her want to spend more time outdoors, either basking in the sun or chilling on the lounge patio during a warm night.

 Women’s evening wear gets an eye-popping upgrade from Australian designer Michael Lo Sordo, who demonstrates a brilliant knack for both colour and cut.
 Beauty need not be in the eye of the beholder when it’s this transparent.

 Like Billabong, Quiksilver didn’t just spread surf and skate culture around the world, it practically defined it.
-Born in Torquay, Victoria, and available just about everywhere, the label delivers performance, quality, and style in equal measure.
+Born in Torquay, Victoria, and available just about everywhere, the affordable Australian clothing brand delivers performance, quality, and style in equal measure.
 Just as impressive is off-shoot brand Roxy, which targets the female demographic.